axelizsak/Emeth/README.md

 1. Git Clone the repo
 2. For the android app, you can run it using android studio (dl link : https://developer.android.com/studio).

-## Contributing

-We welcome contributions from everyone.
-If you're interested in contributing, please see our [Contributing Guide](LINK_TO_GUIDE).

 ![Schema](./setup/schema.png)